Note

 6. a comparison tool to compare Candidates for a specific Opening, and the facilitation and management of communications between the Customer and its Collaborators, and any Candidate, with respect to an Opening;

 7. the ability to use a search tool allowing Customers or Collaborators to search for prospective Candidates by skills and qualifications, regardless of whether that prospective Candidate has applied for an Opening (“People Search Service”) or match prospective Candidates, regardless of whether the Candidate has applied to a job opening, with a specific Opening for which the Candidate could be a good fit (“AI Recruiter”).
-Where the Customer uses the People Search Service and/or the AI Recruiter, the Customer hereby instructs Workable to search for such Candidates within opt-in databases, such as social networks, and candidate databases on job boards and to rank candidates as follows:
+Where the Customer uses the People Search Service and/or the AI Recruiter, the Customer hereby instructs Workable to search for such Candidates within publicly available or opt-in databases that match to:

 1. the frequency of inclusion in prospective Candidate’s profile of the keywords selected by the Customer, or typical in relation to the role for which the Candidate has applied;